-R. Outcome of an Appeal Hearing
+S. Outcome of an Appeal Hearing

-Whether the appeal is heard by the Honor Court or the Student Conduct Committee, the result will be one (1) of three (3) outcomes:
+The outcome of a student conduct appeal will result in one (1) of three (3) outcomes:

-- 1. That the original student conduct body's determination is affirmed; - 2.
-That the original student conduct body's determination be modified; or, - 3.
-That the original student conduct body's determination be reversed.
+- 1. That the original hearing body's determination is affirmed; - 2.
+That the original hearing body's determination be modified; or, - 3.
+That the original hearing body's determination be reversed.